We are glad to introduce the EFCNI staff to you.

 Vice Chair of the Executive Board

 Nicole Thiele joined EFCNI in early 2010.
-She holds a diploma as European Secretary/ESA and has a university degree in Economics, Management and Business Administration and speaks German, English, French and Spanish. lived in Paris for several years and has gained extensive experience in different positions within multi-national companies.
+She holds a diploma as European Secretary/ESA and has a university degree in Economics, Management and Business Administration and speaks German, English, French and Spanish.
+She lived in Paris for several years and has gained extensive experience in different positions within multi-national companies.

 With her family experiencing the consequences of an extremely preterm birth more than 40 years ago, she is personally committed to drive forward the prevention of prematurity and especially the philosophy of individualized, developmentally supportive care and parental empowerment, crucial contributors to give a baby the best start in life.